TigerAppsOrg/tiger-junction/README.md

 ## Support

-If you have any questions, feedback, or need assistance, feel free to reach out to me at jl9926@princeton.edu.
+If you have any questions, feedback, or need assistance, feel free to reach out to me at motoaki@princeton.edu.